Avoidant Attachment Style: How to Identify and Overcome A Fear of Intimacy

 Attachment theory is one of psychology’s prevailing relationship frameworks.
 It originated from the work of psychologist and child development expert, John Bowlby, in the 1950s.
 Since then, attachment theory has gained popularity and become a popular topic in relationships, trauma recovery, and self-development.

 Bowlby referred to attachment as “lasting psychological connectedness between human beings.”
 Everyone needs emotional bonds to thrive.
 But traumatic experiences early in life affect the way those bonds are formed.
-The effectiveness of Bowlby’s model is thanks to the four different attachment styles — ambivalent attachment, avoidant attachment, disorganized attachment, and secure attachment — and the way in which these styles affect adult relationships.
+The effectiveness of Bowlby’s model is thanks to the four different attachment styles — anxious attachment, avoidant attachment, fearful avoidant, and secure — and the way in which these styles affect adult relationships.

 The way in which we receive and give love largely depends on our attachment style.
 Each style has associated behaviors and coping mechanisms.
 Avoidant attachment, as the name implies, leads to behaviors such as withdrawing from love, avoiding intimacy, and putting up emotional walls.